timeplus-io/docs/docs/v2-release-notes.md

 This page summarizes changes for Timeplus Enterprise and Timeplus Proton, on a biweekly basis, including new features and important bug fixes.

+## Oct 14, 2024

+### Timeplus Web Console v2.0.3
+We upgraded the `timeplus_web` component in https://demo.timeplus.cloud.
+This will be rolled out to https://us-west-2.timeplus.cloud soon.
+Compared to the previous version (v2.0.1), the key enhancements are:
+* Redesigned the "Data Collection" and "Sink" page to support hundreds of input/output connectors, powered by [Redpanda Connect](https://www.redpanda.com/connect).
+Timeplus Enterprise provides intuitive configuration wizards for NATS, WebSocket and HTTP Stream.
+For other data sources or destinations, you can also configure via a YAML file.
+Stay tuned for more product announcements and showcases.
+* Reordered the items on resource side panel.
+* Improved the error handling on SQL Console page and upload CSV page.

+### Testcontainers for Java v1.20.2
+The new version of Testcontainers for Java supports the Timeplus module.
+You can automate the stream processing with Timeplus and Kafka containers in your JUnit test code.
+Check [the tutorial](/tutorial-testcontainers-java) for details.

+### Documentation Updates
+* You can specify an [idempotent_id](/idempotent) in the `INSERT` command and safely retry the command if it fails.
+No duplicated data will be inserted.
+* You can run [ALTER STREAM ..
+DROP PARTITION ..](/sql-alter-stream#drop-partition) to delete some data in the stream.
+* You can run [SELECT ..
+FROM ..
+LIMIT n OFFSET m](/query-syntax#offset) to fetch results from an offset.
+* You can run [timeplus migrate](/cli-migrate) CLI command to migrate data from one deployment to the other deployment.
+* [Tutorial](/tutorial-testcontainers-java) for setup Kafka and Timeplus with Testcontainers.
+* The navigation tree in the Documentation site is refined.

 ## Sep 30, 2024

 Timeplus Cloud has a new home.
 Our previous domain, https://us.timeplus.cloud, has been redirected to https://us-west-2.timeplus.cloud.
 All workspaces have been migrated and no further action is needed.
 If you create a workspace via https://demo.timeplus.cloud, you will also be redirected to https://us-west-2.timeplus.cloud.
 The latest Timeplus Enterprise features are available in the new site.
 If you prefer using a different cloud region, please let us know.